Embed Code

 King Kong (Wikipedia)

-King Kong, also referred to simply as Kong, is a fictional giant monster, or kaiju, resembling a gorilla, who has appeared in various media since 1933.
-The character has since become an international pop culture icon, appearing in several movies, comics, videogames and television series, as well as repeatedly crossing over with the Godzilla franchise.
-Kong has been dubbed the King of the Beasts.
+King Kong, also referred to simply as Kong, is a fictional monster resembling a giant gorilla, who has appeared in various media since 1933.
+The character has become an international pop culture icon, appearing in several movies, comics, videogames and television series.

 King Kong